Building with the Python API

 Creating a Client

-To connect to TrustGraph, create an Api client object:
+To connect to TrustGraph, create an Api client object with your authentication token:

 from trustgraph.api import Api